kdvolder/jsoo_tut/README.md

 This time it builds and when we run it it works as before.

+Note: If you are surprised we don't need a `(modes js)` in there somewhere as well...
+I was too, but it seems we don't need that on library code (presumably just the fact that you are depending on the library from something that compiles to `.js` is enough for `Js_of_ocaml` compiler to know it has to convert it into `.js` in order to use it)

 ### A basic reusable message_box widget

-Let's start by defining the api that we'd like to use in a new file at `lib/message_box.mli`
+Now that we have it all building properly, let's start by defining the api that we'd like to use in a new file `lib/message_box.mli`:

 ```ocaml
 (**